el-bart/child_name_selector_helper/README.md

 python scripts should run on any machine, that has python 2.7 interpreter installed.

-for shell scripts you will need linux. if you don't, your options are: virtual machine with linux, docker for windows, bash for windows.s
+for shell scripts you will need linux with bash and gnuplot installed. if you don't, your options are: virtual machine with linux, docker for windows, bash for windows.

 ## selector